 The regulatory environment concerning drones in Big Sur is complex and changing rapidly.
 Numerous regulations from local, state and federal agencies apply to flying drones in Big Sur.

 First Responder agencies, including law enforcement and fire, use drones to assist in search and rescue, fires, and hazardous materials spills.
-Visitors with drones, particularly those who are unfamiliar with the geography or their own equipment, may interfere with emergency operations.
+Visitors with drones, particularly those who are unfamiliar with the geography, may interfere with emergency operations.

 Drone trespass across private property in Big Sur is endemic.
 Invasion of privacy - drones taking still and video footage of residents on their property - is increasing as drones become ubiquitous and simple to operate.

 Suggestions for flying drones in Big Sur: